aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/300-lab-03-functions.md

 Now it is a time to update your stack.

-Go to AWS console and update your Cloudformation Stack.
+Go to the AWS console and update your CloudFormation Stack.

 {{%expand "Expand here to see the solution" %}}
 ![](/40-cloudformation-features/update-1.gif)